 5) Weak Acceleration

 One of the more noticeable symptoms of a bad fuel pressure regulator is poor acceleration.
-If you step on the gas pedal but it does not cause you to move as fast as you’re used to, then it means your engine is not getting the proper balance of fuel and air in its combustion chamber.
+If you step on the gas pedal but it does not cause you to move as fast as you’re used to, then it means your engine is not getting enough fuel mixed with air in its combustion chamber.

 Although this could be for many reasons, a faulty fuel pressure regulator is one of those reasons.